Kokum Tival – a spicy, refreshing drink, had at the end of a meal to aid digestion.

 Kokum Tival as a digestive drink is very famous in Goa.
 Kokum is a small red coloured fruit which primarily grows in the Western Ghats especially in Goa and Konkan region.
 Dried kokum is used to make sharbats, sol kadhi, tival and is also used as souring agent in dals and curries.

+Kokum Tival is a refreshing digestive drink made with kokum and spices.
 Kokum Tival also known as Phuti kadhi can be had as an appetizer / digestive drink or with steamed rice.
 In most Goan households, kokum tival or sol kadhi forms a part of every meal, especially non vegetarian meals.
 Tival does not involve any cooking and can be made in no-time, with few basic ingredients.
-Here is the recipe for Kokum Tival:
+Another famous digestive drink made using kokum is Sol kadhi wherein alongwith kokum, coconut milk is used.

 - In a vessel/large bowl, add warm water.